canjs/canjs/guides/getting-started-tutorial/tutorial.md

 your application.
 Where other application frameworks model their applications with routes, controllers, etc., CanJS takes a more unified, semantic approach.
 It encapsulates the state of your application.
-This is a very powerful approach to writing applications that freeis developers from many of the constraints of a DOM-centric paradigm, allowing them to think more directly about the application itself.
+This is a very powerful approach to writing applications that frees developers from many of the constraints of a DOM-centric paradigm, allowing them to think more directly about the application itself.